Fady Joudah

-Fady Joudah (born 1971) is a Palestinian-American poet and physician.
-He is the 2007 winner of the Yale Series of Younger Poets Competition for his collection of poems The Earth in the Attic.
+Fady Joudah (born 1971) is a Palestinian American poet, translator, and physician.
+His debut collection, The Earth in the Attic, won the 2007 Yale Series of Younger Poets series.
+He has translated poetry by Mahmoud Darwish and Ghassan Zaqtan; his translation of Zaqtan's Like a Straw Bird It Follows Me won the 2013 International Griffin Poetry Prize.
+Joudah's collection [...] was a finalist for the 2024 National Book Award for Poetry and won the 2025 Lenore Marshall Poetry Prize.

 Life

-Joudah was born in Austin, Texas in 1971 to Palestinian refugee parents, and grew up in Libya and Saudi Arabia.
-He returned to the United States to study to become a doctor, first attending the University of Georgia in Athens, and then the Medical College of Georgia, before completing his medical training at the University of Texas.
-Joudah currently practices as an ER physician in Houston, Texas.
-He has also volunteered abroad with the humanitarian organization Doctors Without Borders.
+Joudah was born in Austin, Texas, in 1971 to Palestinian refugee parents, and grew up in Libya and Saudi Arabia.
+He returned to the U.S. for college, attended the University of Georgia and the Medical College of Georgia, and completed medical training at the University of Texas Health Science Center at Houston.
+He is based in Houston, where he practices internal medicine.
+He has also worked with Doctors Without Borders.

-Joudah's poetry has been published in a variety of publications, including Poetry, The Iowa Review, Beloit Poetry Journal, The Kenyon Review, Drunken Boat, Prairie Schooner and Crab Orchard Review.

-In 2006, he published The Butterfly's Burden, a collection of recent poems by Palestinian poet Mahmoud Darwish translated from Arabic, which was a finalist for the 2008 PEN Award for Poetry in Translation.
+Joudah translated The Butterfly's Burden, a collection of recent poems by Palestinian poet Mahmoud Darwish.
+The book won the Saif Ghobash Banipal Prize for Arabic Literary Translation and was a finalist for the PEN Award for Poetry in Translation.
+His translation of Darwish's If I Were Another was published in 2009 and won a PEN USA award in 2010.

-In 2012, Joudah published Like a Straw Bird It Follows Me, and Other Poems, a collection of poems by Palestinian poet Ghassan Zaqtan translated from Arabic, which won the 2013 International Griffin Poetry Prize.
+In 2012, Joudah published Like a Straw Bird It Follows Me: And Other Poems, a collection of poems by Ghassan Zaqtan translated from Arabic, which won the 2013 International Griffin Poetry Prize.
 In 2017, Joudah translated Zaqtan's The Silence That Remains.
-His book of poetry Alight was published in 2013.
-His 2021 poetry collection, Tethered to the Stars, was cited by Cleveland Review of Books as a poetry collection that "does not teach us how to answer any question it poses with a stylized rhetoric, a self-important flourish; the poems model a lyrical thinking which prompts the question itself."
+His poetry collections include Alight (2013), Textu (2014), Footnotes in the Order of Disappearance (2018), and Tethered to Stars (2021).
+Cleveland Review of Books reviewed Tethered to Stars in 2021, writing that the collection "does not teach us how to answer any question it poses"; instead, "the poems model a lyrical thinking which prompts the question itself."

-Joudah won the 2024 Jackson Poetry Prize, given to an American writer of “exceptional talent.
-His work entitled [...] was shortlisted for the Forward Prize for Best Collection Shortlist and longlisted for the 2024 National Book Award for Poetry.
+Joudah won the 2024 Jackson Poetry Prize which carries an award of $100,000 from Poets & Writers.
+His collection [...] was shortlisted for the 2024 Forward Prize for Best Collection, was a finalist for the 2024 National Book Award for Poetry, and won the 2025 Lenore Marshall Poetry Prize.
+In the Lenore Marshall judges' citation, the collection was described as bearing "witness to genocide and expansive humanity".

-In other media

-In October 2014, Joudah was interviewed for the documentary Poetry of Witness, directed by independent filmmakers Billy Tooma and Anthony Cirilo.